ucsd-ets/dsc10-notebook/README.md

 Re-releasing is the same as making a release, except that we need to delete the existing release.

+Open the [Releases](../../releases) page, click the Releases tab, and delete the release.

 Open the [Releases](../../releases) page, click the Tags tab, and delete the tag.

-Go back to the Releases page, click the Releases tab, and delete the release.

 And for CLI users